 Mending and Ironing at the Library

 Do you have any clothing or other textiles that need mending or ironing?
 If yes, stop in the library and we will have our "experts" help you out.
 We are offering free ironing and mending (with donations appreciated) once a month.
-More dates will be released in the coming weeks.
+Dates are available here or on our Calendar

 Library Board Meetings are held the first Thursday of the month at 5:30 PM at the library.

 Storytime will be held on the second Wednesday of each month during the school year (September-May) at 10 am.

 Thursday Night Readers meet on the third Thursday of the month at 7 PM in the library.

 August 17, 2017